yerabashtard/VintriTest/README.md

 # VintriTest
 Created using Node LTS 18.4.0 and NPM 9.4.2.

+Quick notes
+- The server/config/config.js file should be viewed to ensure correct configuration before the Server is started.
+- The server can be started using the 'npm start' command from the root directory.
+- Tests can be run using the 'npm test' command from the root directory.

 Express vs Koa - I've used both, but decided to go with Express due to it being the defacto standard.

 Database